xealits/xealits.github.io/_posts/2025/2025-10-24-cmake-lib-example.md

 You may want to have an option to go back to `iostream` in restricted environments, like re-building something on Zynq systems that have only serial connection, etc.
-There should also be a post about the installation in CMake, including `RPATH` with `$ORIGIN` parameter.
+There should also be a post about the installation config in CMake, including `RPATH` with `$ORIGIN` parameter.
 And there are more interesting topics:
 CMake presets & VSCode setup with a dev container,